dx-dtran/MyGPT/README.md

   * It can be thought of as a mathematical function that transforms an input sequence of tokens into a prediction of the next token
 * [pretrain.py](MyGPT/pretrain.py) performs a training loop that improves MyGPT's ability to predict tokens
   * Output text is periodically sampled during training to help visualize predictive ability improvements over time
+  * The weights of the pre-trained model are saved to the [weights folder](https://github.com/dx-dtran/MyGPT/tree/main/weights) and can be loaded for inference
 * [generate.py](MyGPT/generate.py) takes a prompt, feeds it into a pre-trained MyGPT model, and generates text